Morocco national football team: Formation and early years

 The Moroccan national team was founded in 1928 and played its first game on 22 December of that year against France's B team, losing 2–1.
-This team, formed by the best footballers of the LMFA, or the Moroccan Football League (settlers or natives), was active in friendly matches against other North African teams such as Algeria and Tunisia.
-These associations of settler clubs and local footballers, in addition to having their own championship, clashed with each other in a tournament that Morocco won several times, such as in 1948–1949.
-The LMFA also faced other club teams such as NK Lokomotiva Zagreb in January 1950, as well as France A and France B.
+The team, formed of the best footballers of the Moroccan Football League (LMFA), was active in friendly matches against other North African teams such as Algeria and Tunisia.

 On 9 September 1954, an earthquake struck the Algerian region of Orléansville (now Chlef), destroying the city and killing 1,400 people.
 On 7 October 1954, the French Football Association and the Maghreb inhabitants organized a charity match to raise funds for the families of the victims of the earthquake.
 In the match, held at the Parc de Princes in Paris, a team made up of Moroccans, Algerians and Tunisians played against France.
 Led by star Larbi Benbarek, the Maghreb selection managed to win 3–2, a month before the Toussaint Rouge attacks by the Algerian National Liberation Front which marked the beginning of the Algerian War.